Skip to main content

 Auto-Adjust

-Auto-Adjust automatically aligns a parent task’s start and end dates with its subtasks.
-This feature appears in the task detail and directly on the task bar.
+Enable Auto-Adjust on a parent task to automatically align its start and end dates with its subtasks.
+The option appears both in the task detail and directly on the task bar in the timeline.

 Frequently Asked Questions (FAQs)